codacy/docs/docs/organizations/organization-overview.md

 ![Last updated pull requests](images/organization-overview-prs-last-updated.png)

-Click a pull request to see the [details of the pull request](../repositories/pull-requests.md#pull-request-status).
+Click a pull request to see the [details of that pull request](../repositories/pull-requests.md#pull-request-status).

 ## Last updated repositories